YooKing/jaaayden.github.io/docs/Tech Life/2023-04-05-JaydenGPT.md

 3. Type 'JaydenGPT' into the 'Access Code' Input box.

-   > I know it will be a little troublesome but I believe it's a necessary steps to protect my website and you experience in JaydenGPT.
+   > I know it will be a little troublesome but I believe it's a necessary step to protect my website and your experience in JaydenGPT.
 Thanks for your understanding.

 4. Enjoy it.